realdanielbyrne/N-BEATS-Lightning/readme.md

 ### Installation

-This N-BEATS implementation by downloading the source from the [github  repository](https://github.com/realdanielbyrne/N-BEATS-Lightning) or installing it as a pip package using the following command:
+Down the source from the [github  repository](https://github.com/realdanielbyrne/N-BEATS-Lightning) or install it as a pip package to use in your project using the following command:

 ```bash
   pip install lightningnbeats